 Tips To Improve Battery Performance on Android Devices

 On the contrary, the Android Operating System is packed with awesome features and as the technology evolves, more features are curated into the build.
-It seems that as the features go on increasing, while Smartphone Battery Life goes on decreasing.
-The instance when your battery is fully charged is joyful; but as we start we start using it, the battery flows out like a water.
-Ergo, we can stay dependent for a single day on Android Smartphones; otherwise, we will be missing out our important stuff!
+It seems like that as the features in Android OS go on increasing, the battery life of Smartphones goes on decreasing.
+The instance when our Smartphone battery is fully charged is joyful; but as we start using it, the battery flows out like a waterfall.
+Ergo, we can’t stay dependent only on Android Smartphones for the whole day; otherwise, we will definitely miss out some of our important stuff!

-That’s why, we always check out some best tips and tricks to extend battery life on Android and utilize it to the fullest.
-However, Android version is not static so every new update brings some new functionality as well as best tweaks to save battery life on our device.
-And finally, the newAndroid 4.4 Kitkat update has been arrived on Google Nexus 5, while on other devices it will be landing soon!
-I must say, this time Google cares about us because Android 4.4 Kitkat is packed with battery draining features that really help us to get the most out of it!
+Well, we always find out the best tips and tricks to extend battery life on Android and utilize it to the fullest.
+However, Android version is not static so every new update brings some new functionality as well as the best tweaks to save battery life on our device.
+And finally, the newAndroid 4.4 KitKat update has been arrived on Google Nexus 5, while on other devices it will be landing soon!
+I must say that this time Google has made tremendous change in Android 4.4 KitKat version and also solved some of the battery draining issues.

 Take Advantage of Inbuilt Battery Monitoring Tool